sparkflows/sparkflows-docs/docs/databricks/databricks-python-installation.rst

    :align: center
    :width: 40%

-Install any specific package of python, if Need to use in Custom Processors on databricks Cluster.
+Install any specific package of python, if Need to use in Custom Processors on databricks Cluster aswellas Fire Insights Machine.

+Use the command below to install it on the Fire Insights machines:

+  * ``pip install scorecardpy``

 Install it on your Databricks cluster with the below: